 |Helen (right) at the head of Titcomb Basin (photo: zzippyy)||Sunset on Helen from Bonney Pass.
 Tower 1 Gully is the ice seam between Tower 2 and Tower 1 (photo: asmrz)|

-Tower Ridge (III, 5.7, traditional rating) - The classic and much compared rock route up the edge of Tower 1 (5.6) and then continuing around Towers 2 & 3 (Class 4) and eventually to the summit pitches (5.7-5.8).
+Tower Ridge (III, 5.7, traditional rating) - The classic and much compared rock route up the edge of Tower 1 (5.6) and then continuing over Tower 2 and around Tower 3.
+The finish on the summit pitches is classic (5.7-5.8).
+The south side of Tower 2 can no longer be traversed around, and recently have required parties to climb over it.

 West Face (V, 5.10 A2) - A Beckey classic on the 1,500-foot gneissic wall.